music-addressability/ema-js-parser/README.md

 exp.selection.getMeasure(2).getStaff(1)[0].start
 ```

-Beats do not get expanded (identified) because that's a job for the format-specific implementations.
+Beats are returned as a range with range tokens ('start', 'end', and 'all') resolved according to the beat counts provided in the document information JSON.

 See `tests/test.ts` for more examples.